-We offer "Introduction to CTH - A Shock Physics Analysis Package" once or twice yearly in Albuquerque.
+We offer "Introduction to CTH - A Shock Physics Analysis Package" twice yearly in Albuquerque.

 Course topics: CTH theory, problem generation and setup, basic equation of state and constitutive properties, programmed burn, explosive detonation, tracer points, running on parallel computers, boundary conditions, fracture, post-processing and an introduction to Adaptive Mesh Refinement (AMR).
 Numerous examples will be discussed with plenty of hands on computer time in laboratory exercises.

 Prerequisites: You must be a Sandia employee or onsite Sandia contract employee or have an active CTH license to attend the class.
 Because CTH is an export controlled code, you must be a U.S. citizen or green card holder or have an approved export license from the U.S. Department of State to attend the class.

 If you'd like to be added to the CTH email list (to receive information on CTH releases and training dates), please email Dave Crawford (firstname.lastname@example.org) with your request.

 The next four day CTH training class is scheduled at Sandia for June 4-7, 2018.
 The class will be held in room 3400A/B on the third floor of the IPOC building (Innovation Parkway Office Center) which is at the extreme southern end of Eubank Blvd on 1611 Innovation Parkway SE, Albuquerque 87123.
 We will be providing computers on site for the training.
 You will be allowed to bring any electronics into the class (laptops, cell phones, blackberries, etc.) and you can have a non-Sandia laptop with you but you won’t be allowed to connect it to our network.